 In 2014, USDA created a new program in APHIS to manage feral swine and reduce the damage they cause to agriculture, property, natural resources, and human health.
-USDA presently estimates that feral swine cause over 1.5 billion in damage to agriculture, natural resources, and personal property annually.
+USDA presently estimates that feral swine cause upwards of 2.5 billion in damage to agriculture, natural resources, and personal property annually.

-The Feral Swine Eradication and Control Pilot Program (FSCP) is a new program authorized by the 2018 Farm Bill.
-In addition to the program established in 2014.
-The purpose of the FSCP is to respond to the threat feral swine pose to agriculture, native ecosystems, and human and animal health.
+The Feral Swine Eradication and Control Pilot Program (FSCP) is a program authorized by the 2018 Farm Bill.
+In addition to the existing program, the pilot program specifically targets areas with high feral swine populations, mostly in the southeastern United States.
 The Farm Bill provides that FSCP be implemented jointly by USDA’s Animal and Plant Health and Inspection Service (APHIS) and Natural Resources Conservation Service (NRCS).
 Total funding for the program is $75 million for the life of the current Farm Bill and is divided evenly between the APHIS and NRCS.

-USDA identified 20 projects in ten States (Alabama, Arkansas, Florida, Georgia, Louisiana, Oklahoma, North Carolina, South Carolina, and Texas) with the highest feral swine populations for initial pilot projects.
+USDA originally identified 20 projects in ten States (Alabama, Arkansas, Florida, Georgia, Louisiana, Oklahoma, North Carolina, South Carolina, and Texas) with the highest feral swine populations for initial pilot projects.
+In FY21, two more states, Hawaii and Missouri joined the FSCP program adding four more project areas.
+Alabama, Mississippi, North Carolina, Oklahoma, South Carolina, and Texas added an additional 10, bringing the total project areas to 34.
 APHIS and NRCS State level staff worked together with the State Technical Committees to identify pilot projects broadly defined by a geographic area.
 Project areas were based on biological factors (e.g., watersheds, resource) to enhance operational control and include natural boundaries or other factors (e.g., project size) that will hinder rapid reinvasion of feral swine from surrounding areas.